 The Higher School of Economics was one of the first Russian universities to adopt the tenure-track system.
-Director of the Centre for Advanced Studies, Martin Gilman, who coordinates HSE’s international recruitment explained how the review procedures are implemented at our university.
+Founding Director of the Centre for Advanced Studies and the Honorary Professor of the Higher School of Economics, Martin Gilman explained how the review procedures are implemented at our university.
 Full text can be found in The HSE LooK 4(11), April 2014.

 What are the steps on the tenure track at HSE?